FoldingAtHome/coronavirus/README.md

 * Keeping the same fragment of the antibody as in 6NB7, and all of the receptor-binding domains from 2AJF/2GHV, save two combinations: 6NB8-2AJF, and 6NB8-2GHV
 * Run the resulting structures through PDBFixer (run_pdbfixer.py) to add a few atoms missing at the termini
 * Add hydrogens, solvate, minimize, and equilibrate for 5ns, at 2fs timestep, 2amu hydrogens with simulate_6nb8_2ajf.py and simulate_6nb8_2ghv.py
-* Starting from the above equilibrated snapshot, equilibrate further for 1.25 ns, at 5fs timestep, 4amu hydrogens with simulate_4amu_5fs.py
+* Starting from the above equilibrated snapshot, equilibrate further for 1.25ns, at 5fs timestep, 4amu hydrogens with simulate_4amu_5fs.py
 * Proceed to F@h